trans/fulang/README.md

 ## Lesson 7: Gender

-Unlike most other natural languages, it is never necessary to specify gender.
+Unlike the vast majority of natural languages, it is never necessary to specify gender in Fu Lang.
 But it can be given if it is helpful to clarify what is being said.
 There are three words to describe gender, one for masculine, one for feminine and one for transgendered or asexual indiviudals.
 These are all single-valence words (*un wr*).

-    fe  - X is female; *ley fe* means "she" mo  - X is male; *ley mo* means "he" enu - X is transgendered or asexual
+    fe  - X1 is female; *ley fe* means "she" mo  - X1 is male; *ley mo* means "he" enu - X1 is transgendered or asexual

 ## Lesson 8: Thing-In-Itself